Buddhist Publication Society

-The Buddhist Publication Society (BPS) is a publishing house with charitable status whose objective is to disseminate the teaching of Gautama Buddha.
-It was founded in Kandy, Sri Lanka in 1958 by two Sri Lankan lay Buddhists, A.S.
+The Buddhist Publication Society (BPS) is a publishing house with charitable status, whose objective is to disseminate the teachings of Gautama Buddha.
+It was founded in Kandy, Sri Lanka, in 1958 by two Sri Lankan lay Buddhists, A.S.
 Karunaratna and Richard Abeyasekera, and a European-born Buddhist monk, Nyanaponika Thera.
 Originally conceived as a limited effort to publish small, affordable books on fundamental Buddhist topics, the Society expanded in scope in response to the reception of their early publishing efforts.
-The Buddhist Publication society's publications reflect the perspective of the Theravada denomination of Buddhism, drawing heavily from the Pāli Canon for source material.
+The Buddhist Publication Society's publications reflect the perspective of the Theravada denomination of Buddhism, drawing heavily from the Pāli Canon for source material.

-The BPS supplies Buddhist literature to over 3,000 subscriber members throughout 80 countries.
+The BPS supplies Buddhist literature to over 3,000 subscriber members in 80 countries.
 Its titles have been translated into many languages, including German, French, Spanish, Portuguese, Czech, Hindi, and Chinese.

 Publications

 The Buddhist Publication Society publishes a variety of works, in both English and Sinhala, ranging from introductory works to translations of technical philosophical texts.
 The Society publishes works by a number of noted Theravada monks and lay writers, including books by Nyanaponika Thera, Nyanatiloka Mahathera, Bhikkhu Bodhi, Piyadassi Thera, Soma Thera, Bhikkhu Ñanamoli, Nyanananda Thera, Narada Mahathera, Webu Sayadaw, Ledi Sayadaw, Mahasi Sayadaw, Sayadaw U Pandita, Ajahn Chah, Hammalawa Saddhatissa, Acharya Buddharakkhita, Buddhadasa Bhikkhu, Ayya Khema, Sīlācāra, Paul Dahlke, I. B. Horner, K.N.
 Jayatilleke, Y. Karunadasa, Helmuth Hecker, S. Dhammika and Francis Story.

 The BPS's English-language publications fall into three classes: two series of booklets called The Wheel and Bodhi Leaves, and full-size books.